 Photovoltaic cells (PV cells) are electrical cells that allow the light energy of the sun to be converted into electricity.
 PV cells are usually made with purified silicon and traces of metals that allow them to act as semiconductors.
-The process of generating electricity with these cells include

 Sunlight photons hit the solar cell which then knocks electrons loose from their atoms.
 If conductors are attached to the positive and negative sides of a cell an electrical circuit forms.
 The movement of electrons in the circuit equals electricity!
 Because each cell only produces a small quantity of electricity, many cells are then wired together to an electrical grid on a panel.